sebastian-echeverria/dosboxmenu/README.md

 1. Start a command prompt as an Administrator
 2. Change to the folder where the extension was registered from
 3. Run "unregister.bat"

+The extension currently assumes that the path of the DosBox executable is:

+"C:\\Program Files (x86)\\DOSBox-0.74\\dosbox.exe"

+If the executable is in a different path, write the full path to the file in an otherwise empty text file, and store it as C:\dosboxpath.txt.
+The extension will automatically use the path found in that file instead.
+Please use \\ instead of \ when writing the path to that file.